churkin/eslint-config-devextreme/README.md

     'max-classes-per-file': ['error', 2]
     ```

-  - Do not require React.
-Declarations do not need it because they are not proper React components:
+  - Disable React dependency validation.
+Declarations do not require this dependency, since they are not proper React components.

     ```javascript
     'react/react-in-jsx-scope': ['off']